cheneyuwu/rlfd/README.md

     pip install -e <root>/Package/td3fd
     ```
     In terms of Tensorflow, `td3dfd` requires `tensorflow==1.15.0` and `tensorflow_probability==0.7.0`.
+    For PyTorch, just install the latest version and `torchvision`, `torchsummary`.
 3. Source the setup script at root directory, this script just defines some environment variables for logging.
+(Note: you need to run this everytime you enter a new terminal, unless you put it in your bashrc)
     ```
     source <root>/setup.py
     ```